skip to Main Content

 What is the Purchase and Sale Agreement?

-The document is very important in any sale or purchase of a home, as it sets out the rights of both the buyer and seller, and their responsibilities to each other.
-The document is usually a standardized purchase and sale contract which is published by the BC Real Estate Association and the BC branch of the Canadian Bar Association together.
-The standardization of the document is beneficial to both parties, as it ensures the contract is easy to understand and that no necessary information is left out.
+A purchase and sale agreement is very important in any sale or purchase of a home, as it sets out the rights of both the buyer and seller, and their responsibilities to each other.
+Usually, the BC Real Estate Association and the BC branch of the Canadian Bar Association jointly publish this document as a standardized purchase and sale contract.
+Standardizing the document benefits both parties.
+It ensures everyone can easily understand the contract and that it includes all necessary information.

-What is Included in the Standard Agreement?
+What is in the Agreement?

 The standard purchase and sale agreement will outline the key responsibilities of both parties for the sale of the property.
 This will always include important information like: